benciancio/benciancio.github.io/index.md

 ## Career Objectives

 My ultimate goal upon graduating Lehigh is to work as a Commercial Real Estate Broker in Investment Sales.
 I spent my summer after sophmore year working as a Real Estate Intern for Sackman and Keyah Enterprises.
 This helped me develop the necessary skills to work in leasing and property management.
-This upcoming summer, I will be working as a Commercial Real Estate Brokerage Intern for Invictus Property Advisors.
-In preparation for this role, I have begun working towards my New York State Real Estate Salesperson License.
+Currently, I am working as a Commercial Real Estate Brokerage Intern for Invictus Property Advisors.
+In preparation for this role, I obtained my New York State Real Estate Salesperson License.

 I hope to continue to earn experience and develop the skills necessary to be successful in the New York Commercial Real Estate industry.